 Frequent fliers like myself have become experts at packing for a trip.
 We don’t even need to write down a checklist.
 We’ve mastered packing light so now we know by heart what to take and what not to take on a plane.
 I prefer packing on the day before I travel, but there are others who only take 10 minutes to pack a carry on for a week.
 One of them is Mathieu, my husband-to-be.

 So, to help you join the carry-on club, I’ve come up with this ultimate guide for packing light.
 It also comes with an all-purpose carry on packing list which anyone can use and adapt to their own needs.
 And I promise you: you’ll never forget your travel essentials if you use my hand luggage packing list.
-Read on to learn how to pack your carry-on like a pro!
+Read on to learn how to write your carry-on packing list!

 But, first things first.
 Let’s consider the advantages and disadvantages of choosing a carry-on.